-The PCCM Fellowship Program was established in 1957 and has recently expanded significantly.
-There has been substantial growth in the research arm of the program which reflects the sustained growth of both clinical and basic research at OHSU over the past decade.This expansion is aimed at addressing the shortfall of physician-scientists in pulmonary and critical care medicine at a time of unprecedented growth in scientific knowledge, and the application of that knowledge to the care of the sickest patients.
-The national shortage of qualified intensive care physicians has lead PCCM to add a separate Critical Care Medicine track to the fellowship program at OHSU.
-We also have an interdisciplinary Sleep Medicine Fellowship program.
+The PCCM Fellowship Program was established in 1957.
+There has been substantial growth in the research arm of our program which reflects the sustained growth of both clinical and basic research at OHSU over the past decade.This expansion is aimed at addressing the shortfall of physician-scientists in pulmonary and critical care medicine at a time of unprecedented growth in scientific knowledge, and the application of that knowledge to the care of the sickest patients.

 - Oregon Health & Science University Hospital (UH)

 - Kaiser Permanente Hospital (KPH)

 - Divisional research laboratories in the medical school